 The Company is also pursuing a global clinical trial strategy, the goal of which is to permit the Company to obtain regulatory approval for its products as quickly and economically as practicable.
 For example, the United States Phase III clinical trials of Hextend involved 120 patients and were completed in less than 12 months.
 Although regulatory requirements vary from country to country, the Company may be able to file applications for foreign regulatory approval of its products based upon the results of the United States clinical trials.
-Based upon discussions with the Canadian Bureau of Pharmaceutical Assessment, .
-Company plans to file for Canadian market approval based the results of its United States clinical trials.
+Based upon discussions with the Canadian Bureau of Pharmaceutical Assessment, the Company plans to file for Canadian market approval based the results of its United States clinical trials.
 Regulatory approvals for countries that are members of the European Union may be obtained through a mutual recognition procedure.
-The Company plans to determine whether one more member nations would accept an application based upon the United States clinical trials.
+The Company has determined that several member nations would accept an application based upon the United States clinical trials.
 If approvals based upon those trials can be obtained in the requisite number of member nations, then the Company would be permitted to market Hextend in all 16 member nations.

 In order to commence clinical trials for regulatory approval of new products, such as PentaLyte and HetaCool, or new therapeutic uses of Hextend, it will be necessary for the Company to prepare and file with the FDA an Investigational New Drug Application ("IND") or an amendment to expand the present IND for additional Hextend studies.
-Filings with foreign regulatory agencies will be regulatory filings and conducting those clinical trials is not presently determinable, but could be substantial.
+Filings with foreign regulatory agencies will be required to commence clinical trials over-seas.
+The cost of preparing those regulatory filings and conducting those clinical trials is not presently determinable, but could be substantial.
 It will be necessary for the Company to obtain additional funds in order to complete any clinical trials that may begin for its new products or for new uses of Hextend.
 The Company plans to negotiate product licensing and marketing agreements that require overseas licensees and distributors of Company products to bear regulatory approval and clinical trial costs for their territories.